Secondary School-on-site Treatment

 AY is pleased to provide consultation and training on youth substance use to our community partner organizations.

 As part of the City of Hamilton’s role in provincial expansion of community naloxone kit distribution to those at risk of opioid overdose, trained members of the AY team have the capacity to distribute naloxone to youth up to the age of 25 and their family/friends in the Hamilton community.
-These services are offered at AY’s main office via drop in hours on Mondays from 3:00-4:30pm and by appointment.
 Contact us for further information.

 Our services are provided free of charge.